TIY-LR-FEE/assignments/11-guess-a-number/README.md

 * conditional statements

 ## What to Submit
-1. A link to your GitHub repo containing:
+1. A link to your GitHub repo containing your modified version of the boilerplate files.
-  * `guess.js`
-  * `package.json`
 2. Notes:
   * Your confidence level for this assignment from 0 to 5.
 (0 is no confidence, 5 is master)
   * Did you complete at least "Explorer Mode"?
   * If no, briefly explain why not.
   * If yes, how far past Explorer did you get?

 ## Explorer Mode

 We're going to create a number guessing game.
-When the user runs `node guess.js`, we'll generate a random number between 1-100, then ask them to guess it.
+When the user runs `npm start`, we'll generate a random number between 1-100, then ask them to guess it.
 If they guess it, we congratulate them and the game ends.
 If they're incorrect, we tell them they're incorrect, and then ask them again.

 To get started:

-1. [Download the starter files for this project] (https://raw.githubusercontent.com/TIY-LR-FEE/assignments/master/11-guess-a-number/assets.zip) and place them in your project directory.

-2. Open your project directory in the terminal, then install `readline-sync` by running `npm install readline-sync --save`.
-This is an external library that allows us to easily get user input.
+1. Create a new project via the command line called `11-guess-a-number`.
+If you don't remember how, [watch this video](https://www.youtube.com/watch?v=kyEuodzR-yE).

+2. In your `11-guess-a-number` directory run `startfrom tiy-lr-fee/assignments 11-guess-a-number` to download the boilerplate.

+3. Run `npm test`.
+You should see quite a number of tests fail.

-3. Open `guess.js` and complete the functions.
+4. Open `app.js` and complete the functions.
 There are two shorter ones that do the core of the work, and one that acts as the glue to make the game run.
 Pay close attention to the instructions.
+When you've correctly completed these functions, `npm test` should no longer show any failures.

-4. Run `node guess.js` to verify that your game works.
-When everything seems good, make sure to push your code to GitHub in a repo called 11-guess-a-number.
+4. Run `npm start` to verify that your game works.
+When everything seems good, make sure to push your code to GitHub.

 ## Adventurer Mode